dave-kennedy/xml2json/README.md

     {
         'tests': {
             'test': {
-                'ª': {
+                '_attr': {
                     'difficulty': 'Easy'
                 }
                 'name': {
-                    'º': 'Test 1'
+                    '_text': 'Test 1'
                 }
                 'description': {
-                    'º': 'A test of strength'
+                    '_text': 'A test of strength'
                 }
             }
         }
     }

 As mentioned above, the JSON object that is returned is not a string, so you can start manipulating it right away.
-Again, text nodes are identified with the masculine ordinal character, so you can access it like this:
+You can access text nodes like this:

-    json.tests.test.name.º;
+    json.tests.test.name._text;

-Attributes are identified by the feminine ordinal character, which is an object.
-You can access attribute text like this:
+... and you can access attributes like this:

-    json.tests.test.ª.difficulty;
+    json.tests.test._attr.difficulty;

 If you'd rather have it as a string, use the browser's built in JSON object's stringify method: